-If you just want to browse through the Minnesota landlord-tenant law, you can find state statutes at Minn.
+If you just want to browse through state landlord-tenant laws, you can find state statutes at Minn.
 Stat.
-Ann. §§ 504B.001 to 504B.471.
+Ann. § § 504B.001 to 504B.471.
 You can search the table of contents for the landlord-tenant statutes.
-Or, if you don’t know the exact statute number, you can enter a keyword that is likely to be in it, such as “nonpayment of rent.”
+If you don't know the exact statute number, you can enter a keyword like "nonpayment of rent."

 In addition to accessing state laws via Nolo's website, Minnesota statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).

-Cities and counties often pass local ordinances, such as health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
-Many municipalities have websites —just search for the name of a particular city in Minnesota and then do a search when you’re on the site.
-For example, if you search for the noise ordinance in the City of Minneapolis website, you’ll easily find Minneapolis’ Loud Party Ordinance.
+Cities and counties often pass local ordinances, like health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
+Many municipalities have websites —just search for the name of a particular city and then do a search when you're on the site.
+For example, if you search for the noise ordinance in the City of Minneapolis website, you'll easily find Minneapolis' Loud Party Ordinance.

 State and Local Government on the Net and Municode are good sources for finding local governments online.
 Also, your local public library or office of the city attorney, mayor, or city or county manager can provide information on local ordinances that affect landlords and tenants in Minnesota.

-While most landlords and tenants will primarily be concerned with state law in Minnesota, several federal laws come into play.
+While most landlords and tenants will primarily be concerned with state law, several federal laws come into play.
 Congress has enacted laws, and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have adopted regulations, covering discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.

 The U.S. Code is the starting place for most federal statutory research.
 It consists of 50 separate numbered titles, each covering a specific subject matter.
 Most federal regulations are published in the Code of Federal Regulations ("CFR"), also organized by subject into 50 separate titles.